CodeMyAss/chaos/README.md

 modifier info) and "window resized" event.
 You can clear the whole screen with a given background color, and set a given grid cell to a given char, fg color, and bg color.
 That's all.

+Anyway, this is meant to be a lower-level API that you write a useful thing on top of.
+It was basically born out of my frustration with the ncurses API and the lack of using any color I want in the terminal.

 #### But why Lua?